 “Agent Hotchner, we need to see him to give medication,” the lead medic said.

 “He said leave,” a voice said from behind the medics.
-Aaron looked as the medics spun.
+Aaron looked at the medics as they spun.
 It was the AD.
-The medics turned, saw him and nodded before leaving the room.
+The medics nodded before leaving the room.
 “How bad?”

 “Very bad.
 I don’t understand everything that happened but given that his bones aren’t even trying to knit themselves back together right now means that he’s going to be in pain for a long time and stuck in this form.”